wekesaryan/Cyber-security-notes/computer_forensics.md

+# Computer Forensics Notes

-A specialized field that investigates cyber incidents by collecting, analyzing, and preserving digital evidence to understand the nature of an attack, identify perpetrators, and prevent future incidents.
+- A specialized field that investigates cyber incidents by collecting, analyzing, and preserving digital evidence to understand the nature of an attack, identify perpetrators, and prevent future incidents.

-Cyber crime - crime conducted via the internet or any computer network.
+- Cyber crime - crime conducted via the internet or any computer network.

 # Applications of Forensics